nicolas931010/rcn_reading/2023_readings.md

 ## Synthesis *(April 17 - April 28)*

 **Rationale:** As always, a central goal of the RCN-ECS is to synthesize and integrate ideas about evolution in changing seas.
-Therefore the final week is for groups to gather together and synthesize previous discussions.
+Therefore, the final week is for groups to gather together and synthesize previous discussions.
+Your group are also welcome to discuss any additional papers that you find interesting, or have several blitz presentations with each participant choosing one paper to present in 5-10 minutes.

-> this part needs to be updated with this year's activity